 There are basically four types of primary schools: Denominational schools, Public schools, Schools based on teaching and/or learning philosophies and Special schools.
 Read more on the website of the Dutch Government.

 The Dutch systems knows three main types of secondary education: vocational education, senior general secondary education and pre-university education.

 - Vocational education consists of a 4-year preparatory phase (VMBO) which can be followed by a 4-year phase of more in-depth vocational training (MBO).

 - Senior general secondary education (HAVO) which lasts 5 years and is intended as a preparation for studying at a university of professional education (comparable to a polytechnic college).

 - Pre-university education (VWO) which takes 6 years to complete and prepares the student to enter university education.

-For more information on the Dutch education system here are a few links:
+For more information on the Dutch education system:

 - Expatica - Guide to Dutch education system